jeancharles-roger/hannah/hannah/README.md

 TODO
 ====

-* Add user modification description (maybe `org.eclipse.jgit.diff.Edit` is a good choice).
+* Add user modification description.
-* Add conflict description (maybe `org.eclipse.jgit.diff.Edit` is a good choice).
-* Add support for inter-active conflict resolution.
-* Add tests for inter-active conflict resolution.
 * Tests the generator on a real generator and checks how it supports modifications on lots of versions.